cloudfoundry/stratos/docs/sso.md

-# Single-Sign On
+# Single Sign On

 By default, Stratos will authenticate against a UAA using username and password, for both logging into Stratos and when connecting Cloud Foundry endpoints.

 UAA can support richer login mechanisms than username and password.
-To accommodate this, you can configure Stratos to use the UAA's Single-sing on UI for login.
+To accommodate this, you can configure Stratos to use the UAA's Single Sign On UI for login.

 This can be enabled by setting the config setting SSO_LOGIN to true.

-Most importantly, you will need to ensure that the Client used when communicating with your UAA is configured to allow Stratos to use Single-Sign On - i.e. that the Stratos SSO Login callback URI is registered with the UAA.
+Most importantly, you will need to ensure that the Client used when communicating with your UAA is configured to allow Stratos to use Single Sign On - i.e. that the Stratos SSO Login callback URI is registered with the UAA.

 ## Adding the Stratos SSO Callback URI